History of FC Dinamo București: Ups and downs

-The new century

 Dinamo played next season in the UEFA Cup beating Benfica 1–0 on Estádio da Luz, then losing a suspected game on Lia Manoliu 2–0.

 Dinamo won the title in the 1999–2000 with Adrian Mutu playing for them but lost to Polonia Warszawa in the second qualification round of the UEFA Champions League 1999–00 mostly because they sold most of the players in the Summer Mercato.
 This affected their next season, when they lost the title to Steaua Bucharest.

 In 2001–02 Dinamo won the title again after a tight championship run.
 Dinamo managed to win the title in the last game of the season just in front of FC National.
 In Europe, Dinamo played in the 2001–02 UEFA Cup eliminating Dinamo Tirana in the Qualifying round but lost in the 1st round to Grasshopper Club Zurich.

 In the 2002–03 season Dinamo was affected again by the players who left the team, with it becoming a tradition for the leaders of the club to sell players after winning a title, losing the games in the UEFA Champions League and having a hard time in Divizia A. Dinamo changed a lot of managers and lost 7 consecutive games.
 After Ioan Andone came to the team, Dinamo played a spectacular semifinal with Astra Ploiesti.
 After losing 2–1 in Ploiesti in the middle of the crisis the team beat Astra in Bucharest 3–1 after extra time.
 They then went on to win the Romanian Cup, after beating FC National in the final 1–0 on a goal scored by Iulian Tames.

 After building up a team again in 2003–04, they eliminated Shakhtar Donetsk in the first round of the UEFA Cup 2003–04 season.
 They went on to lose to Spartak Moscow in the second round.
 In the Romanian League Dinamo won the title by defeating Steaua București in a close battle.
 They also won the Romanian Cup after a 2–0 win over Oţelul Galaţi at Cotroceni.